 Mohammad Faraj: Supporting Cleveland Ward 7 Small Businesses

-Long has the new Ward 7 — Detroit Shoreway, Ohio City, Tremont, the Flats, and all the spaces in between — been known for its beloved small businesses.
-Many of these local businesses made their commitment to these Cleveland neighborhoods long before the community’s economic turnaround, which is a clear sign of loyalty that city leadership cannot ignore.
+Long has the new Ward 7 — Detroit-Shoreway, Ohio City, Tremont, the Flats, and all the spaces in between — been known for its beloved small businesses.
+Many of these small businesses made their commitment to these neighborhoods long before the community’s economic turnaround, which is a clear sign of loyalty that city leadership cannot ignore.

 With the upcoming arrival of national chains, such as Chipotle and Starbucks, small business owners – and residents – are understandably wary of how that may affect the overall ecosystem of Cleveland’s near-west community.

-“I believe empowering our local small business owners is the best way to help them navigate economic uncertainty and predatory investors, which we’re all facing right now,” shares Mohammad Faraj, candidate for Cleveland City Council Ward 7.
+“I believe empowering our local small business owners is the best way to help them navigate economic uncertainty and predatory investors, which we’re all facing right now,” shares Mohammad.

-There are a lot of models that different municipal governments employ to empower small businesses.
+Other cities employ a variety of methods to empower small businesses.
 Governments do so because they recognize just how important of a role small businesses play in keeping a community healthy.

 “Bureaucracy can be confusing,” shares Mohammad, “especially if you are a small business owner who is navigating the same economy we’re all struggling to navigate.”